 In John 7:1-24, Jesus makes a significant and well-timed appearance at the Festival of Shelters.
 It is known by a few different names such as Feast of Tabernacles or Festival of Booths.
-No matter the particular English translation, it was a time that the Jews would remember what God had done in the past and what they were waiting for Him to do in the future.
+No matter the particular English translation, it was one of the Jewish ways to worship, where they would remember what God had done in the past and what they were waiting for Him to do in the future.

 At the time of Jesus’ arrival, the Jews had celebrated the festival for over 1,400 years.
 The Hebrews began celebrating this festival when they entered the Promised Land after the Exodus from Egypt and the wanderings for 40 years in the wilderness.
 The festival involved leaving your home for eight days to camp out in tents as a time to remember God’s provisions in the wilderness and His promise to send the Messiah.
 Essentially, it was an eight-day worship service.

 However, when Jesus showed up, the Jews griped rather than worshiped.
 We think, “Amazing!
 Jesus is in front of them.
 The One foretold in God’s provisions from ancient times and promised to them but they just don’t get it.”
-Yet, we do the same.
+Yet, even with our ways to worship, we do the same.
 God provides and fulfills His promise but we still gripe.
 For some painful reason, the presence of Jesus is not enough.
 It is an important lesson we should learn: Complaining eliminates your ability to worship.
 But the work and presence of Jesus destroys your reasons to complain.

 What is it that you find yourself complaining about?
 The list for any of us could be lengthy.
 Everything from personal pain to cultural injustices.
 We don’t get our way and others are bullies.
 The mysteries are too big and our desires are too small.
-But there is a way to move from a complaint-driven life to a worship-filled life.
+But there are ways to worship that move from a complaint-driven life to a worship-filled life.